Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Findings

-We found the mute function was used by three out of five participants, not as a sign of disengagement, but as a way to have a dialogue with the device.
-P3 articulated this sense of negotiated interaction: \textit{``I liked that I could silence it.
-It’s like saying, I hear you, but not now.''}.
-This contrasts sharply with persistent digital alerts that do not listen, as P5 noted.
+We found that the mute function was used by three participants as a way to have a dialogue with the device.
+P3$\_$Phase2 articulated \textit{``I liked that I could silence it, it’s like saying, I hear you but not now.''}.
+This contrasts with persistent digital alerts that do not listen, as P5 noted in Phase 1.
 We also found the acceptance was cemented by the system's non-stigmatizing form factor.
-Participants repeatedly emphasized that it did not look like a medical device, which allowed it to blend seamlessly into their homes and lives.
-P2 stated this clearly \textit{``It’s just a lamp.
-I like that it doesn’t scream `health' at me.''}.
-This suggests that the combination of a familiar form, interpretive flexibility, and tangible user control was central to the system's long-term acceptability, differentiating it from paternalistic technologies and affirming the autonomy of its users.
+Participants repeatedly emphasized that it did not look like a medical device, which allowed it to blend seamlessly into their homes and lives (e.g., \textit{``It’s just a lamp.
+I like that it doesn’t scream `health' at me.''} P2$\_$Phase1).
+This suggests that the combination of a familiar form, interpretive flexibility, and tangible user control was central to the system's potential long-term acceptability, differentiating it from paternalistic technologies and affirming the autonomy of its users.